 The Denver Health Longitudinal Integrated Clerkship (DH-LIC) provides an alternative to the traditional block rotations offered in Phase III to CU medical students.
 Students spend their 3rd year at Denver Health working with the same preceptor in each specialty all year providing longitudinal teaching, mentorship and evaluation.
 Students develop a cohort of patients from all specialties that they follow through primary care, subspecialty clinics, inpatient, and emergency settings throughout their year in the program.
 Students spend their clerkship year at a large urban safety-net hospital, caring for an almost entirely disadvantaged population faced with challenges such as poverty, low health literacy, language barriers, chronic illness, and high rates of mental illness and addiction.
 In this setting, the DH-LIC has curricular focus on urban underserved care, quality improvement and patient safety, health care systems, and health equity.
 Students are selected into the LIC program based on their demonstrated commitment to caring for the vulnerable patient population served by Denver Health and their capacity for self-directed, independent learning.

-Students participate in shortened inpatient “immersions” in surgery, medicine, neurology, labor and delivery, gynecology, pediatrics, and psychiatry.
-The remainder of year dedicated to longitudinal, integrated clinical experiences working one-on-one with faculty preceptors in every specialty.
+Students participate in shortened inpatient “immersions” in surgery, medicine, labor and delivery, gynecology, pediatrics, and psychiatry.
+The remainder of the year is dedicated to longitudinal, integrated clinical experiences working one-on-one with faculty preceptors in every specialty.
 Students are given ample unstructured time for independent learning, follow up with cohort patients, and professional development.
 Students participate in weekly small group didactic and workshop series focusing on core clinical topics and unique DHLIC curricular content.

 What are the goals in developing an LIC at Denver Health?